Home > Footwear

 Materials and Construction

-Rubber and neoprene are used in most of these boots.
-Both are proven to be durable and resilient.
+Most of these boots use rubber and neoprene, which are both proven to be durable and resilient.
 Rain boots are usually constructed with a glued-on outsole and some type of liner.
 As with most things, the connection points are the most common failure location.

 Before wearing them check the seams and liner for peeling or improper adhesion.
 All boots we tested passed visual inspection.
 The L.L.Bean Men’s Bean Boots have a few loose ends on the seams, but nothing turned into an issue.